awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 It does not check when configurations are altered\.

-To monitor and alert on log file changes, you can use CloudWatch Events or CloudWatch metric filters\.
+To monitor and alert on log file changes, you can use Amazon EventBridge or CloudWatch metric filters\.

 ### Related PCI DSS requirements<a name="pcidss-cloudtrail-3-requirements"></a>